-The following proposition generalizes Theorem 1 of [5] and Theorem 2 of [4], and justifies our focus on the family of sensitive scoring protocols.
-A stronger version of Proposition 2 has been independently proven in [9].
-Nevertheless, we include our proof, since it will be required in proving the hardness property of a junta distribution we shall design.
+The following proposition generalizes Theorem 1 of [4] and Theorem 2 of [3], and justifies our focus on the family of sensitive scoring protocols.
+It will also be crucial in order to prove the hardness property of a junta distribution we shall design.